 *MATH 0310 Probability and MATH 0325 Complex Analysis are strongly recommended for students wishing to pursue graduate work in applied mathematics.

-Here is a tentative schedule for the applied mathematics courses we currently offer.
+To help with your course planning, here is a tentative schedule for the applied mathematics track electives we currently offer.

 - MATH 0226 Differential Equations (offered every semester)